Kayla-Ard/Advanced_Blog_API_Python_Flask_SQLAlchemy/README.md

-# Blogging Application with Flask and SQLAlchemy
+# Advanced Blogging Application with CI/CD, Flask, and SQLAlchemy

-This project implements a blogging application backend using Flask and SQLAlchemy, providing CRUD (Create, Read, Update, Delete) operations for Users, Posts, and Comments.
-It also includes JWT security, caching with Flask-Caching, rate limiting with Flask-Limiter, unit tests with unittest, and API documentation with Swagger.
+This project implements a robust blogging application backend using Flask and SQLAlchemy, enhanced with CI/CD automation for seamless deployment.
+It includes advanced features for user management with roles, post and comment CRUD operations, JWT security, caching, rate limiting, unit tests, and API documentation with Swagger.

 ## Features